Resisting Erasure: Narratives of Survivance in Guatemala

 Spanish, Qualitative Methods

-Emily Willard is conducting her dissertation research on women’s experience of conflict and transitional justice in Guatemala.
-She is a research fellow at the University of Washington Center for Human Rights “Unfinished Sentences” project conducting research on El Salvador, and helps supervise the Center’s freedom of information work.
-Previously, she worked at the National Security Archive in Washington, D.C. where she co-founded the Genocide Documentation Project, and also worked on the Guatemala, Mexico, El Salvador, and Colombia documentation projects, filing Freedom of Information Act requests for documents to be used as evidence in human rights trials, and advocating for access to information as a human right.
+Emily Willard is conducting her dissertation research on women’s experience of conflict, Indigenous politics, and transitional justice in Guatemala.
+She is a fellow at the University of Washington Center for Human Rights conducting research to support truth and justice efforts in El Salvador, and to advance immigrant rights in Washington State.
+She also helps supervise the Center’s freedom of information (FOIA) work.
+During the summer of 2019, she served as an intern for the ACLU of Washington’s Smart Justice campaign, working to reduce long and life sentences in Washington State.
+Previously, she worked at the National Security Archive in Washington, D.C. where she co-founded the Genocide Documentation Project.
+Emily also worked for the Archive’s Latin America Evidence Project, filing Freedom of Information Act requests for documents to be used as evidence in human rights trials, and advocating for access to information as a human right.
 She is a 2014 Rotary Peace Fellow.
-Emily earned her B.A. and M.A. in international studies from The American University in Washington, D.C., researching human rights in Latin America, and violence against women in Guatemala.
+Emily earned her B.A. and M.A. at American University’s School of International Service in Washington, D.C., researching human rights in Latin America, and violence against women in Guatemala.

 - Willard, Emily.
 “Maya Community Celebrates 20th Anniversary of their Return to Guatemala.”
 International Cry Magazine.
 August 24, 2018.